FAQs MA Media and Political Communication / MA Media and Communication Studies

 Freie Universität Berlin offers a lot of information for international prospective students on its websites Studying at Freie Universität and Freie Universität Berlin - the International Network University.

-Further useful information can be found on the homepages of the studierendenWERK BERLIN and of the German National Association for Student Affairs (Deutsches Studentenwerk).
+Further useful information can be found on the homepages of the studierendenWERK BERLIN and of the German National Association for Student Affairs (Deutsches Studentenwerk) as well as on the homepage Study in Germany by the DAAD.
 The Higher Education Compass provides extensive information on Germany's higher education institutions.

 Graduates of the master’s programs in Media and Political Communication as well as in Media and Communication Studies are qualified to work in both, academic and applied teaching and research environments.
 The graduates of the Media and Political Communication program are prepared for leadership positions in the media and other organizations involved in political communication.
 Additional career options are in the areas of media policy, political consulting and political education.
 A combination of basic and applied research allows graduates of the Media and Communication Studies program to enter various professions within communication and media research, but also within journalism, organizational communication, public relations, advertising, entertainment and media management and consulting.